Emergency First Aid Course Curriculum

 Automated External Defibrillator (AED) Training:

 An AED can drastically increase the chance of survival for a cardiac arrest victim.
 In Emergency First Aid, candidates will learn how the AED relates to the chain of survival.
 Candidates will also learn the purpose of the AED and when to apply.
-Rescuers will receive hands on training and learn the functions and features of the AED.
-AED trainers are available for participants to practise the skills in all workplace approved training programs.
+Rescuers will receive hands-on training and learn the functions and features of the AED.
+AED trainers are available for participants to practice the skills in all workplace-approved training programs.

 First Aid Component of Emergency First Aid